-False certifications of such financial statements were expressly identified as 612. events of default under the loan agreements, with the same or similar language as had been used in the Doral agreement.
+612. False certifications of such financial statements were expressly identified as events of default under the loan agreements, with the same or similar language as had been used

-- Annual reviews including Trump Chicago facilities were conducted in May 2014, 613.
-July 2015, July 2016, July 2017, July 2018, September 2019, July 2020, and July 2021. - During the period between the Trump Chicago closing and the first annual review 614. in May 2014 (with extensions in the interim to align the Trump Chicago annual review with other reviews), the Trump Organization paid down the Trump Chicago loan from an overall balance of \$98 million to \$19 million from the proceeds of condominium sales. - Based upon the purported strength of Mr. Trump's financial profile, the Trump 615.
-Organization requested an additional \$54 million in loan funds from Deutsche Bank to be fully guaranteed by Mr. Trump.
+- 613. Annual reviews including Trump Chicago facilities were conducted in May 2014, July 2015, July 2016, July 2017, July 2018, September 2019, July 2020, and July 2021. - 614.
+During the period between the Trump Chicago closing and the first annual review in May 2014 (with extensions in the interim to align the Trump Chicago annual review with other reviews), the Trump Organization paid down the Trump Chicago loan from an overall balance of \$98 million to \$19 million from the proceeds of condominium sales. - Organization requested an additional \$54 million in loan funds from Deutsche Bank to be fully guaranteed by Mr. Trump.
 According to the Trump Chicago annual review from 2014, "The Borrower has requested a \$54 million increase to the current outstanding balance of \$19 million for a total loan amount of \$73 million."
 This credit memo states: "The proceeds will be used for business purposes including further real estate acquisitions and working capital."
 Collateral for the loan would be the seven remaining unsold condominium units and the Trump International Hotel Chicago, and the loan would be "fully guaranteed by Mr. Trump for all principal, interest and operating shortfalls until the balance of the facility is less than \$45 million (34% LTV)."
-Specifically, as set forth in this memo, the modified Trump Chicago loan would include a stepdown guarantee like the one for the Doral loan--with the guarantee percentage stepping down based on the LTV ratio, and the DSCR stepping up as the guarantee level dropped.
+Specifically, as set forth in this memo, the modified Trump Chicago loan would include a step-down guarantee like the one for the Doral loan--with the guarantee percentage stepping down based on the LTV ratio, and the DSCR stepping up as the guarantee level dropped.
 The net worth covenant would also drop on a percentage basis with the guarantee.